HardMax71/modular-store-flask/README.md

 - `__init__.py`: Initializes the module and registers routes and views (in a blueprint).

-Also may contain any of the following files:
+Also, may contain any of the following files:

 - `views.py`: Contains the route definitions and view functions.
 - `utils.py`: Contains utility functions specific to the module.